Terms of Service

 Fees and Charges

-The service provider utilizes a per item processing fee structure for the following items: Checks, Direct Deposits, W2’s, and 1099’s.
-The per item processing fees typically decrease with a higher number of items in the payroll run.
+The service provider utilizes a per item processing fee structure for items such as: Checks, Direct Deposits, W2’s, and 1099’s.
 Other fees include but are not limited to shipping, efile Fee, time tracking, workers compensation, vendor checks, administrative efile surchage and garnishments.
-Because of the varying complexities and procedures between States and Federal taxing authorities in regards to calculating, paying and filing taxes, the service provider reserves the right to add an administrative surcharge to certain types of taxes not to exceed one half of one percent of the taxable gross wage of said tax.
-If the client fails to meet a monthly minimum amount in processing fees of $19.98 dollars, the difference of what was charged and $19.98 dollars will be drafted from the clients account in the following month.
+Due to the varying complexities and procedures between States and Federal taxing authorities in regards to calculating, paying and filing taxes, the service provider reserves the right to add an administrative surcharge to certain types of payroll taxes.
+If the client fails to meet a monthly minimum amount in processing fees of $26.00 dollars, the difference of what was charged and $26.00 dollars will be drafted from the clients account in the following month.
 Upon request, the client can receive and review the current fee schedule that is assigned to their account.
+The initial per item quote is guaranteed for the initial 6 months of service.
 The service provider reserves the right to review and/or adjust the fee structure on a yearly basis or as needed in order to keep pace with the consumer price index.
 The rate of increase in any such Monthly Fees shall not exceed a percentage equal to the sum of (i) the percent age equal to the percentage change in the Consumer Price Index, All Urban Consumers (CPI-U) for the twelve (12) month period ending in the month immediately preceding the month in which such fee increase occurred, as published by the United States Department of Labor Bureau of Labor Statistics, and (ii) five percent (5%) rounded up to the nearest penny.

 Communication and Security